-Of course, the sales territory issues vary from business to business.
+Of course, sales territory issues vary from business to business.
 Some companies have established territories that are outdated.
 Other businesses have lopsided territories that need to be rebalanced.
 Others are mired in out-of-the-way travel costs, as remote customer locations force sales people to crisscross the nation to keep in touch with decision makers.
 Still others are brand new to the concept of sales territory management.

 Start by Mapping Your Business Data

 As a manager, it’s your job to lay out a plan.
 The best way to outline a plan is to start with data.
 Perhaps you’ll use existing sales data, back three years.
 Or you could start with population or median income demographics.
 Every company has a different data focus used for measuring success.
 The trick is to upload your best location-based sales data to a map – make sure you have a zip code, county, state and/or an address associated with your business data.
 Full addresses are more accurate and will lead to better decision making.